triton-inference-server/model_analyzer/docs/config_search.md

 - Can only be run in `quick` search mode
 - Cannot set limitations on min/max batch size, concurrency or instance count
 - Does not support individual model constraints, only global constraints
-- Does not support individual model weighting, all models are treated with equal priority when trying to maximize objective value
 - Does not support detailed reporting, only summary reports

 Multi-model concurrent search mode can be enabled by adding the parameter `--run-config-profile-models-concurrently-enable` to the CLI.